 To recruit henchmen, you must be in a town or city.
 Spend 1 week posting notices and spreading the word.
-For each 100gp you spend, 1d6 candidates will show up, to a maximum of 1d6 per 1000 people in the town or city.
+For each 100gp you spend, 1d6 candidates will show up, to a maximum of 10d6 in Polychronopolis, 3d6 in Shadar, 2d6 in Portburg or 1d6 in Farmington.
 The offer of Livery and Maintenance, usually some additional upfront equipment and a treasure share is required and then the PC must make a CHA d20 check, which, if it passes means that the henchman joins up with the PC.
+For each 50gp in cash (which they will immediately spend on debts and family obligations if they accept) you offer, add +1 to your CHA for the recruiting roll.
 Those with Recruiting Skill can take 1 week, spend no recruiting money, make a skill check and find a recruit with exactly the class, species and skills desired, instead of a general draw of candidates.
+They will come with minimal equipment, typically leather armor and one cheap weapon.
+Clerics will have a wooden holy symbol and Magic-Users a spellbook, but no component bag.
+They are poor, that's why they're working for you.